2014 Top Trends for (Successful) Boutique Hotel & Hotels in General, from Your Midwest Friends

 6. Hipsters are setting the bar, not just sitting at it.
 The Urban dictionary has this definition for Hipster: "Hipsters are a subculture...(of individuals) in their 20's and 30's that value independent thinking, counter-culture, progressive politics, an appreciation of art and indie-rock, creativity, intelligence, and witty banter.
 Once certain concepts .... have reached mainstream audiences, hipsters move on to something new and improved."- Lesson to be learned= don't be mainstream, be what you are independent and boutique; we also suggest hiring a few Hipsters, they inspire diversity.

 5. Restaurants setting the Bar!
 Better plate's inspire better beds...Local restaurant trends will demand better hotel experiences.
-With farm to table being a focus in the restaurant industry, meaning locally sourced products, people look for in their cuisine; hotels will too follow and look for design inspired locally.
+With farm to table being a focus in the restaurant industry, meaning locally sourced products, people look for regional excellence in their cuisine; hotels will too follow and look for design inspired locally.
 Boutique and unique, will mean something regionally and not be an industry standard, yet a redefining indicator.

 4. Over deliver; don't over charge...remember the 90's when every hotel was boasting your home away from home?
 Well it's still relevant and it should be better than home!
 Travelers WANT big TV's, the bigger the better, HD Channel Service, great beds, big towels and mini bars stocked with all kinds of reasonably priced local goodies... that we don't need quarters for and we can grab while in our skivvies!
 Home sweet Home- where expectations, price and value all align!